ivy-llc/ivy/docs/overview/deep_dive/continuous_integration.rst

 Manual Tests are also available for PRs.
 You can also run the Manual Tests Workflow on a Fork Repository (while reviewing PRs), as follows:

-1. Visit https://github.com/RashulChutani/ivy/actions/workflows/manual-tests-pr.yml by going to the “Actions” Tab on the Fork, and selecting the manual-tests-pr workflow from the left pane.
+1. Visit the “Actions” Tab on the Fork, and selecting the manual-tests-pr workflow from the left pane.
 2. Trigger the Workflow by following Steps 2-4 described above.

 This might take some time to run as the Fork may have limited runners.